raphCode/master-thesis-muzero/theory.typ

 publication date.
 They build on each other and eventually lead to !mz, which is explained in detail in the last section.

-// TODO: reference
+Since the first two !algos, !ago and !agoz, focused on the !g of Go, I start with a overview of previous attempts at Computer Go.

-=== !ago
+=== Computer Go

-!ago by #citet("alphago") is a novel and successful approach to the !g of Go using !nns.
+Go is a !2p, !zsum board !g where !pls place their (black and white respectively) stones on a 19x19 grid.
 Go has long been known as a very difficult !g for computers to play.
 The reason is the high complexity in the !g tree:
 A complete !g tree would be very large in both height (Go !gs can span hundreds of moves)